-Electric Trailer Brakes Blue
+- Blue: Electric Trailer Brakes

-Battery Feed Red/Green or Red/Blue
+- Blue: Battery Feed

-Brake Apply Signal White/Blue
+- White/Blue: Brake Apply Signal

-Ground Black
+- Black: Ground

 Refer to the aftermarket electric trailer brake controller owner's manual to determine wire color coding of the electric trailer brake controller.
 The wire colors on the brake controller may be different from the vehicle.
 The electric trailer brake controller should be installed by your dealer or a qualified service center.